Research in Our Department

 Up to 20% of the new patients examined do not suffer from epilepsy but rather a syncope or nonepileptic seizures (also known as functional seizures).
 Normally, these seizures cannot be managed with antiepileptic drugs.
 For these patients, very often an unfavorable psychological constellation is present– either within their personal history or an acute situation – which can provide an explanation for the occurrence of the seizures.
 We refer to these patients as having psychogenic (meaning psychologically-related) or dissociative seizures.

 Our staff has special training in ICH GCP and the regulatory requirements for conducting clinical trials.
-Each study is comprised of two full-time doctors and two nurses.
+Each study is comprised of two full-time doctors as well as two nurses.

 Current Clinical Studies on Drugs and Medical Products: